orefalo/g2/README.md

 Well tracking is used across several commands in **g2**, the most common one is `g sync` which you will learn in the next section.
 But you can also issue a `g reset upstream` or a `g diff upstream`.
 Even when you create a branch, **g2** reads to current tracking to figure where to create the remote branch.

-Note that it is also common to see branches with no upstream branch, in which case you may use `g track remote/branch` to enforce the mapping.
+Note that you may use `g track remote/branch` to set the mapping.
+For instance, say we are on branch test and we issue a `g track origin/mytest`. the local branch test will now synchronize with the server origin/mytest.

 ##Synching